 Québec City at its Best

-12 Facts That Prove People in Québec City Are Nuts about Winter
+12 Fun Facts That Prove People in Québec City Are Nuts About Winter

 Winter turns Québec City into a giant frosty playground.
 And the locals are really, really into it.
 With an average annual snowfall of 305 cm, it’s one big chance to let your inner child out and embrace the wonders of the season—like powder (“poudrerie”), slush (“sloche”), and snowbanks (“bancs de neige”).
 Don’t be afraid of the cold.
 Come out and play!
 Here are 12 facts that will have you rocking winter like a local.

 1 There's a New Ice Hotel Every Winter

 Credit: Renaud Philippe Zoom

 A technical marvel, this snow-and-ice structure is rebuilt every year over a period of 3 months to welcome visitors from the four corners of the globe.
 This year, the only ice hotel in America (“Hôtel de Glace”) will have more than 40 uniquely themed rooms and suites.
 Don’t miss the chance to spend a magical winter night in a fairytale setting.